 LinnStrument is a MIDI controller and doesn't generate its own sounds, so you'll need to connect it to a computer, iPad or hardware MIDI synth in order to generate sound.

-If you have an iPad Pro with USB C connector, this supplies plenty of power.
-I (Roger) use the following configuration in order to connect my iPad Pro simulaneously to 1) power for both iPad and LinnStrument, 2) LinnStrument USB to iPad, and 3) quality stereo audio output from iPad:
+Current iPads don't have an audio output jack, so you must use the USB-C or Lightning jack for power, MIDI input and audio output.
+I (Roger) use the following configuration in order to connect my iPad Pro (with USB-C) simulaneously to 1) power for both iPad and LinnStrument, 2) LinnStrument USB to iPad, and 3) quality stereo audio output from iPad:

 1) Anker USB C Hub, 7-in-1 USB C Adapter, about $50 on Amazon

 2) Apogee Jam+ USB Instrument Input and Stereo Output for iPad, $159 on Apple's site